Ranelan/Digital-Portfolio/README.md

 Welcome to my digital portfolio!
 This portfolio serves as a reflection of my academic and professional journey throughout the Project Presentation 3 module.
-Feel free to explore the sections as I showcase my skills, experiences, and projects.
+Feel free to explore the sections as I showcase my skills and experiences.

 Thank you for visiting!